maupilia/SRT/sphinx/Figures/Err-fig/Err-fig.rst

      	.. figure:: srt_scheduler.png
 	   :align: center

-           The scheduler status is in FAILURE !!!!!!!!
+           The scheduler status is in FAILURE (add image!)

 MinorServo